daniel-sungwon-lee/daily/README.md

-# daily
+# Daily
 The daily routine scheduler